bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 Hardened extended keys fix a potential problem with normal extended keys.
-If an attacker gets a normal parent chain code and parent public key, he can brute-force find all chain codes deriving from it.
+If an attacker gets a normal parent chain code and parent public key, he can brute-force all chain codes deriving from it.
 If the attacker also obtains a child, grandchild, or further-descended private key, he can use the chain code to generate all of the extended private keys descending from that private key, as